sherman2zhiwei/FIT3162---Zhiwei-and-Friends/README.md

 ***

 # Setup
+After the preliminary check is finished, we can start installing all the modules/libraries required.
 Here, we wrote a bash script to facilitate you for the setup of all necessary libraries required.
 To run it, please issue this to your terminal:

 `./setup_all.sh`

+(It will take some time as some of the files needed have considerably big capacity - up to 5 GB)

 If you encounter any file permission problem from stopping you executing the bash script, please issue this to your terminal: